Best defense stocks to invest in 2026

 💡 Why invest in Leonardo DRS?

-Leonardo DRS demonstrates compelling strengths in advanced defense sensor technology solutions for global operations:
+Leonardo DRS demonstrates compelling strengths in advanced defense sensor and electronic warfare technology for global operations:

 - Defense Technology Leadership: Leonardo DRS holds dominant market positions in sensor systems, electronic warfare, and naval combat technologies, creating substantial competitive advantages and high barriers to entry for competitors.